ARGOeu/argo-scg/README.md

 Depending on which pipeline should process the metric, the correct one is defined in check configuration.
 As a rule, all the metrics with `NOPUBLISH` flag (internal metrics) are processed with `reduce_alerts` pipeline (and their results sent to ARGO Slack channel).
 Also, if the tenant has set `publish = false` in the configuration file, all the checks defined for that namespace are processed by the same pipeline.
 In case configuration for tenant is set to `publish = true`, checks are processed by `hard_state` pipeline.

+In addition to metrics defined in POEM, for each tenant two additional checks, generated using Sensu bonsai assets, are created:

+* `sensu.cpu.usage` ([sensu/check-cpu-usage](https://bonsai.sensu.io/assets/sensu/check-cpu-usage)) - checks CPU usage (raises warning when it's at 85%, critical when it's at 90%),
+* `sensu.memory.usage` ([sensu/check-memory-usage](https://bonsai.sensu.io/assets/sensu/check-memory-usage)) - checks memory usage (raises warning when it's at 85%, critical when it's at 90%).

+This metrics are considered internal, so the alerts are only raised to ARGO Slack channel.

 #### Flags

 `scg-reload.py` tool takes into account `NOHOSTNAME`, `NOTIMEOUT`, `NOPUBLISH`, and `PASSIVE` flags.